Cirrus Aircraft: Cirrus Airframe Parachute System (CAPS)

 SR-series aircraft are equipped with the Cirrus Airframe Parachute System (CAPS), developed in association with Ballistic Recovery Systems (BRS), a ballistic parachute deployed from the back of the aircraft.
 In many inflight emergencies, it allows the entire airplane to descend safely to the ground and has been credited with saving over 250 lives to date.
 Cirrus was the first manufacturer to receive FAA certification for production aircraft with ballistic parachute systems, and remains the only aviation company to implement the device as a standard equipment on all its models.
 The Klapmeier brothers decided to make CAPS standard after Alan survived a deadly mid-air collision in 1985, which inspired them to develop a new safety system for future Cirrus models that would give the pilot and passengers a way out in the worst-case scenario.
 It was first tested in 1998 by Air National Guard F-16 pilot and chief Cirrus test pilot Scott D. Anderson, who completed all CAPS testing that year in an SR20 prototype over the southern California desert.

-The turbofan-powered Vision SF50 also comes equipped with CAPS, making it the first jet with a whole-plane parachute to receive certification.
+Since starting deliveries in 2016, the turbofan-powered Vision SF50 also comes equipped with CAPS, making it the first jet with a whole-plane parachute to receive certification.

 Safe Return autoland system

 In October 2019, Cirrus became the first GA company, along with Piper Aircraft, to announce an emergency autoland system, developed by Garmin, which Cirrus calls "Safe Return" on the Vision SF50.
 It initiates at the push of a button and allows landing on runways over 5,836 ft (1,779 m) without any human input.
 The SF50 became the first jet, and third GA aircraft, to become certified with the system, earning certification in August 2020.
-In June 2021, Garmin won the Collier Trophy for its development of autoland, an award Cirrus had been honored with three years prior for the SF50, as the first certified single-engine civilian jet.

 In May 2025, Cirrus added Safe Return to the SR series as the first piston aircraft equipped with emergency autoland.